sylvainroussy/NeoBlogs/README.md

 Very well, but what is the link with graphs ?

-Electrical needs circuit to have the light on, in graph theory it's called a cycle, then this schema could be stored in a graph.
-If we detect a cycle through theses elements then we can deduct that the lamp turns on, whereas if we cannot find a complete cycle, the light remains off.
+In the domain of electricity, switching the light on requires a closed circuit to have the light on.
+In graph theory such a closed circuit is called a _cycle_, meaning that it should be possible to easily convert it in a graph.
+If we detect a cycle through these elements we can deduct that the lamp is on, whereas if we cannot find a closed cycle, the light remains off.

 First we need to give a representation of this schema to Neo4j, and we consider that the initial position is when the light is off: